gsmile-star/todolist/todolist/README.md

 2. Run your html in your browser.

 ACTIVIDAD
-se hace la logica de ana
+se hace la logica de kevin